jescresswell/dicegame/README.md

   Is the probability of winning higher with 1 die, or 100?
   What number of dice gives the lowest probability of winning?

 By simulating many games in Java we quickly find the answers to these questions.
 It's harder to win than you may think!
+The cases from 1 to 6 dice have been implemented, but it is easy to extend this to any number.
+The main classes are named onedice, twodice, etc.